NickBraeckman/nbblog/clovkucz6000509i65tfwbmg2.md

 ### 4\.
 Create Miniconda Environments

-If you want a clean start, we recommend creating new enviroments.
+If you want a clean start, we recommend creating new environments.
 You can use the following command to create a new environment with the latest (at the time of writing) Python version:

 ```bash
 cond create -n "your_env" python=3.12